-FICO Score 8 vs. VantageScore
+FICO Score vs. VantageScore: What's the Difference?

-The FICO credit score.
 Your FICO score is a three-digit number between 300 and 850, based on information gathered by the credit bureaus into your credit report.
-The FICO credit scoring model is the most commonly used credit scoring model by auto lenders and car dealerships, and is also the oldest and first-ever credit scoring model.
-It’s estimated that 90% of auto lenders use the current FICO Score 8 model when making lending decisions.
-Given its history and tried-and-true model in generating credit scores based on credit reports, it's widely used and key in most auto lending decisions.
+The FICO credit scoring model is the most commonly used credit scoring model by auto lenders and car dealerships and is also the oldest and first-ever credit scoring model.
+It’s likely that most auto lenders use the current FICO Score 10 model when making lending decisions since it's the latest version of the FICO system.

-Find out your credit score.
-There are also three different major credit bureaus: TransUnion, Equifax, and Experian.
+There are three different major credit bureaus: TransUnion, Equifax, and Experian.
 Depending on what’s on these individual reports, they could all generate a different score.
 VantageScore typically only uses TransUnion and Equifax.
 The FICO score may use TransUnion, Equifax, or Experian.
 If you want to see the credit score that an auto lender or car dealership is going to see, then it’s recommended to specifically find out your FICO credit score.

 Normally, you’re allowed to view your credit reports for free once every 12 months, but the pandemic created the need for consumers to track their credit reports during the economic downturn, so now everyone has free weekly access.
 You can visit AnnualCreditReport.com to request yours for free.

 Credit scores work by assigning a cumulative number to you based on how you handle credit. there are five factors that impact your credit score:

 Each of these factors is assigned a weight and how you score in different areas impacts your credit differently.
 Typically FICO scores and VantageScore ranges run from 350 to 800 for general purposes.
 The higher your credit score, the better able you are to take on new debts and lines of credit.